 Last but not least, is the simplest bruschetta topping of them all.
 Lemon garlic artichoke spread flavoured with basil and mint.

 It should also be noted that although it might not look as appealing as eggplant and tomato, it can definitely rival them in taste.

-What bread is best for bruschetta?
+What bread is best?